intelia-agility/mlspecialisation/usecase2/README.md

 The goal is to use users' past purchases to predict how likely they are to buy other products.
 To achieve this, we need to build a recommendation system instead of a regular regression model.
 The interaction between the user and the product is the most important feature for learning personalized patterns.
 This is the key difference between our solution and most other Black Friday prediction analyses, which treat the task as a regression problem.

 The main problem with regression solutions for Black Friday prediction is that they need to treat all users and all products as categories in order to learn user-product interaction patterns well.
 However, this can lead to the high-dimensionality curse, since users and products are high-cardinality features.
-As a result, all regression-based Black Friday prediction analyses either have to drop the Product_ID feature or bin it, which prevents them from learning personalized purchasing behaviors.
+As a result, all regression-based Black Friday prediction analyses either have to drop the Product_ID feature, User_ID, or both of them, which make the models unable to learn personalized purchasing behavior.

-This case study will show how to use recommender solutions to solve the problem of Black Friday prediction, and how to use regression technology correctly.
+In this case study we will show how to implement personalised prediction useing regression technology, and how to use recommendation solutions to provide supior result.
+We will demonstrate that based on accurate business understanding, both of the solutions produce much better performance than all open models.

 ## Data Analysis
     Note: The following analysis can be found in the 01-EDA.ipynb.